Maintaining Eligibility

 - Cost of attendance

 Scholarships & Financial Aid is required to correct all over awards at the time they occur.
-If you receive additional resources after all aid has disbursed, then your aid will be adjusted as needed to keep eligibility for each aid program.
-If the adjustment results in the student owing a balance of $500 or more, Scholarships & Financial Aid (along with Student Business Services) will place a hold on your account.
+If a student receives additional resources after all aid has been disbursed, then their aid will be adjusted as needed to keep eligibility for each aid program.
+If the adjustment results in the student owing a balance of $500 or more, Scholarships & Financial Aid (along with Student Business Services) will place a hold on their account.
 The hold will prevent course registration.
 Once payment is made, the hold will automatically expire.

 Scholarships & Financial Aid awards all students assuming full-time enrollment.
 Students’ records are then reviewed each semester to determine if they are enrolled less than full-time.
 If students are enrolled less than full time, adjustments are made to their financial aid.
 This review and adjustment occurs each semester, before the financial aid disbursement date and again at census date (12th class day for fall and spring, 4th class day for summer).